microsoft/promptflow/docs/dev/error_handling_guidance.md

     > Good Example: *"The field 'num' expects 'int' value" but assigned with string literal."*

-    > Bad Example: *"You made a mistake to assign string literal to int 'num'*
+    > Bad Example: *"You made a mistake to assign string literal to int 'num'.*

 ### Rules